Nickwasused/nickwasused.github.io/src/_posts/2022-08-21-raspberry-pi-signal-cli/index.md

 # Notice

-As of 31.03.2023 this guide is not working correctly!
-Because of that reason the script got renamed to `signal-cli-install-old.sh`.
+As of 31/03/2023, this guide is not working correctly!
+Because of that reason, the script got renamed to `signal-cli-install-old.sh`.

-At the time of writing this, the signal-cli is at version: `0.11.3` with the libsignal-client being at version: `0.20.0`.
+At the time of writing this, the signal-cli is at version `0.11.3` with the libsignal-client being at version `0.20.0`.
 The OS that I use is [DietPi](https://github.com/MichaIng/DietPi).

 # Usage